dotnet/fsharp/docs/diagnostics.md

 * When displaying multiple types in a comparative way, for example, two types that didn't match, you will want to display the minimal amount of infomation to convey the fact that the two types are different, for example, `NicePrint.minimalStringsOfTwoTypes`.

 * When displaying a type, you have the option of displaying the constraints implied by any type variables mentioned in the types, appended as `when ...`.
 For example, `NicePrint.layoutPrettifiedTypeAndConstraints`.

+## Localization

+The file `FSComp.txt` contains the canonical listing of diagnostic messages, but there are also `.xlf` localization files for various languages.
+When changing `FSComp.txt`, you can automatically put placeholder entries in all these `.xlf` files by running `dotnet msbuild /t:UpdateXlf FSharp.sln`.

+## Enabling a warning or error by default

+The file `CompilerDiagnostics.fs` contains the function `IsWarningOrInfoEnabled`, which determines whether a given diagnostic is emitted.